 - 1. For lots with frontage on Main Street no parking lots shall be located between any building façade facing Main Street and Main Street. - 2.
-All generators, storage areas, and dumpster pads shall be landscaped and located behind the buildings and structures so that they are not visible from any public street or residential properties.
+All generators, storage areas, electrical transformer pads, HVAC ground mounted units, above-ground propane tanks, and dumpster pads shall be landscaped and located behind the buildings and structures so that they are not visible from any public street or residential properties.
 The Planning Board may allow may allow generators, storage areas, and dumpster pads to be located so they are not located behind the buildings if the Board finds that the proposed locations are required to provide for a better overall design of the lots/ development and that they are sufficiently buffered from public roads and residential properties.